 Cellulite Can Be Removed By Liposuction?

 Many people believe that cellulite can be removed by liposuction; however, this is very untrue and one of the myths regarding cellulite that can actually make the problem far worse.
 The cellulite is caused by the fat directly underneath the surface of the skin, and liposuction removes the fat further inside the body.
 Therefore, the liposuction does not touch the problem area at all.
 After you have had the liposuction, you will find that the skin and cellulite become more evident and flabby.
 If you want to remove the cellulite, liposuction is not the way forward.

 Exercise Gets Rid of Cellulite?

-Although exercise does help your body to remain trimmed and looking great it doesn’t actually help with cellulite.
+Although exercise does help your body to remain trimmed and looking great it doesn’t actually help with dimpled skin.
 Although a good exercise routine will not eliminate the problem areas, it can help to maintain them.
-The cellulite is caused due to a hormone imbalance, and no amount of exercise can solve this problem.
+Dimpled skin is caused due to a hormone imbalance, and no amount of exercise can solve this problem.
 You will in fact see personal trainers that have elements and areas of cellulite although they are small.
 Burning the fat on your body can help to reduce the chance of getting any further cellulite.

 Drinking-Water Helps Cellulite?

 Drinking plenty of water can help with many different health problems and can make you feel and look so much better.
-However, it doesn’t help with cellulite and can cause the problem areas to be more prominent.
+However, it doesn’t help with dimpled skin and can cause the problem areas to be more prominent.

 Excess water can cause your skin to appear even more rippled, and manufacturers of cellulite creams work on drawing the excess water from your skin.
 Although it may seem strange, you are often actually recommended to drink products with caffeine to help dehydrate your skin.
 Your cellulite will appear tighter, and smoother.